 On 7th July 1992, the Vice Counsellor and Head of Chancery of Switzerland, Mr. Willy T. Blazer named Khajjiar as ” Mini-Switzerland of India” on the World Tourism Map.
 One can witness a signboard of a yellow Swiss hiking footpath which showed the distance from Bernes, the capital of Switzerland, to Khajjiar – 6194 km.
 Even though this happened back in the year 1992, the attraction of this place has not diminished even a bit to date.
 A stone was also taken to the Swiss Parliament to title Khajjiar a Mini Switzerland of India.

-Tourist Attractions In & Around Khajjiar
+Places to Visit In & Around Khajjiar

 Khajjiar Lake is one of the most popular tourist attractions in the state which is located at a height of around 1,920 meters.
 This 1.5 Sq.
 Km large lake is beautiful by itself, and it stands right in the middle of the meadows that are surrounded by thick cedar forests.
 Those thick cedar forests are home to some picturesque and wonderful villages, among them are Rota and Ladi, which are famous for their apple orchards and one can enjoy the spectacular views of Mount Kailash, green slopes, and snow-capped peaks.